DrakonForge/MeisterhauCardCreator/README.md

 ## Workflow 2: Create Deck in Tabletop Simulator

 1) Run Workflow 1 to generate the card images.
+2) Run `npm run decklist` to generate the deck lists based on the `Deck` attribute in `./generated/decklists`.
-2) Run `npm run tts` to generate the stitched deck images in `./generated/deck_images`.
+3) Run `npm run tts` to generate the stitched deck images in `./generated/deck_images`.
+You may need to modify `--include` and `--ignore` parameters to select the right decklists.
-3) Run `npm run upload` to upload the deck images to Imgur.
+4) Run `npm run upload` to upload the deck images to Imgur.
 You should receive a list of links.
-4) In Tabletop Simulator, go to Objects -> Components -> Custom -> Deck.
+5) In Tabletop Simulator, go to Objects -> Components -> Custom -> Deck.
 Place one and wait for the menu to pop up.
-5) Set the following parameters:
+6) Set the following parameters:
    * Width: 10
    * Height: 4
    * Number: 40 (if it's the last page, some may be blank)
-6) Paste in the Face link and the Back link (card back should be same for every page).
+7) Paste in the Face link and the Back link (card back should be same for every page).
-7) Press **Import**.
+8) Press **Import**.

 ## Workflow 3: Generate PDFs for Printing Cards